jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 ABP filtering takes place **after** matrix filtering, therefore if a specific net request is blocked through matrix filtering, the ABP filtering will not be used.
 Any net request which is evaluated as "allowed" by matrix filtering will then be further evaluated against ABP filtering.

-Great care has been taken to implement an efficient ABP filtering engine in HTTPSB, and the result is such that it consumes considerably less memory and CPU cycles than the official ABP extension on Chromium-based browsers.
+Great care has been taken to implement an efficient ABP filtering engine in HTTPSB (code was written from scratch), and the result is such that it consumes considerably less memory and CPU cycles than the official ABP extension on Chromium-based browsers.